 Nidelva River, Trondheim © Rick Smit

-The oldest of Norway's major cities, Trondheim has a youthful feel, dominated by the 25,000 students at the Norwegian University of Science and Technology.
-Traditionally a religious centre and trading hub for northern Europe, Trondheim is now well over a thousand years old.
+The oldest of Norway's major cities, Trondheim has a youthful feel thanks to the student population from the Norwegian University of Science and Technology.
+Traditionally a religious centre and trading hub for northern Europe, the city of Trondheim is now well over a thousand years old.

 Become our Trondheim Travel Expert

 We are looking for contributors for our Trondheim travel guide.
 If you are a local, a regular traveller to Trondheim or a travel professional with time to contribute and answer occasional forum questions, please contact us.